muggy8/improbable/from-me-to-me/UIb4kVxn.md

 Of course, I got scolded for nabbing one of the slime blobs to play with again.

-Phanna woke up after well after dinner instead of the aftenoon like he normally does.
+Phanna woke up well after dinner time instead of the aftenoon like he normally does.

 "I see you've made a few more of Melody's skulls" Phanna said after seeing the stack of wooden skull scuptures in the living room.